askcodebase/.github/profile/README.md

 > Programmers will not be replaced by AI, but those who don't use AI devtools will.

-**Jipiti AI** is at the forefront of conversational programming powered by AI.
-We're building the next-generation devtool [AskCodebase AI](https://marketplace.visualstudio.com/items?itemName=JipitiAI.askcodebase) to boost developers' productivity and happiness.
+AskCodebase is the AI programming agent for developers, providing end-to-end solutions to complete complex programming tasks using natural language.

 Find us on following platforms: